 Put together and Easter Activity Bag with your kids, along with other activities for a month of inspiration by the Friend Magazine

-If you’d care to learn more about the importance of traditions on the homestead throughout the year, as well as a myriad of other modern day homesteading topics, feel free to join our Book Circle to learn about the release of our upcoming book, The Do It Yourself Homestead.
+If you’d care to learn more about the importance of traditions on the homestead throughout the year, as well as a myriad of other modern day homesteading topics, click below to learn more about our book The Do It Yourself Homestead.
 From gardening to cooking to finances to family life, this book covers so many homesteading topics and each is tailored to the needs of the reader by being separated into four different levels of homesteadyness (a totally made up word).
-Joining our Book Circle will also make you privy to special deals and offers when the book is released.
-Simply click below.

-Cover image graphic attributed to this Wikipedia User.
+Cover image graphic attributed to this Wikimedia User.